MohammadBabaeifar/LCC_HVDC/README.md

 ## Where to Commence?

 You can open this library with a Modelica tool like OpenModelica or Dymola.
 It comprises of two subpackages namely "Models" and "Examples".
 In the former, every model has a description in the "Documentation Browser".
 Under "Examples", a test is provided to clearly exemplify each model with an illustration available in the documentation browser.

+## Maintainers

+This library is developed by the following peaple all of which are from the University of Pisa, department of Energy, Systems, Territory and Construction (DESTEC):
+* Mohammad Babaeifar (PhD student) mohammad.babaeifar@phd.unipi.it
+* Professor Massimo Ceraolo (Full Professor of Electric Power Systems) massimo.ceraolo@unipi.it
+* Professor Stefano Barsali (Full Professor of Electric Power Systems) stefano.barsali@unipi.it